MineLittlePony/MineLittlePony/README.md

 Starting in 1.13 Mine Little Pony uses _Fabric_ for it's modding APIs.
 Refer to their installation instructions <a href="https://fabricmc.net">here</a>

-Once you have fabric installed, simply download the -version.jar below and place it in your mods folder.
+Once you have fabric installed, simply download the MineLittlePony-version.jar from releases and place it in your mods folder.
 **Remember to use the fabric launcher profile when starting the game!**